Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Data Source and Preprocessing

 [6] This study analyzes email correspondence generated during the operations of the Canadian COVID-19 Immunity Task Force (CITF) Databank, a pan-Canadian initiative that integrated individual-level health records from partnering studies conducted across Canada between 2020 and 2025.
-The analytical corpus comprises emails from the inbox of a central CITF Databank operations manager responsible for coordinating data sharing with all partnering studies.
+The analytical corpus comprises emails from the inbox of the central CITF Databank operations manager responsible for coordinating data sharing with all partnering studies.
 Emails span the period from February 2021 to September 2025.
-Future work will expand the corpus to include additional team members’ inboxes, enabling a more comprehensive view of coordination across the initiative.

 Figure 1: Data collection and analysis process